-Viterbo University welcomes students from all walks of life into its M.B.A. program.
-However, students must demonstrate their competency in foundational business subjects before enrolling in the M.B.A. core classes.
-The areas include: accounting, business law, economics, finance, marketing, and marketing.
+Viterbo University welcomes students from all walks of life into the M.B.A. program.
+However, students must demonstrate competency in foundational business subjects before enrolling in the M.B.A. core classes.

 Applicants who hold an undergraduate degree from an accredited business school generally satisfy these prerequisites by virtue of their previous coursework.
-Student who have not developed these skills in their undergraduate coursework may still enter the M.B.A. program; however, they are required to demonstrate their proficiency in these prerequisite competencies by: 1) completing a one-credit online course specifically designed to develop each competency; 2) completing the missing undergraduate courses online or face-to-face through Viterbo University's School of Graduate, Professional, and Adult Education or elsewhere;

-3) passing CLEP examinations; or 4) completing work/life experience portfolios.
+Students who have not developed these skills in their undergraduate coursework may still enter the M.B.A. program, however, they are required to demonstrate their proficiency in these prerequisite competencies (accounting, business law, economics, finance, and marketing) by: 1) completing MGMT 501, a three-credit course designed to develop the prerequisite competencies; 2) completing the missing undergraduate courses online or face-to-face through Viterbo University's Center for Adult Learning (CAL) or elsewhere; 3) passing CLEP examinations; or 4) completing work/life experience portfolios.
 As part of the application process, the M.B.A. director will make a determination of the fulfillment of these prerequisite competencies.